SecureWindowsShell/SWSH/README.md

 It allows you to execute commands over SSH to your server.

 **Read this!**
-If you are not using [a binary that we built](https://github.com/SecureWindowsShell/SWSH/releases) or are using an older version of SWSH, you will get an error about checksum mismatches, use the flag `--IgnoreChecksumMismatch` to prevent SWSH from exiting.
-This happens because we only upload the checksum for the latest version of SWSH.
+If you are not using [a binary that we built](https://github.com/SecureWindowsShell/SWSH/releases) or are using an older version of SWSH you will get an error about checksum mismatches, this happens because we only upload the checksum for the latest version of SWSH.
+Use the flag `--IgnoreChecksumMismatch` to prevent SWSH from exiting on checksum mismatches.

 # Run
 Download the executable from the website (will be available after a proper release) or build it your self from source.